Aa-Aanegola/Concurrency-in-C/q2/README.md

 This means that either the zone ran out of vaccines, or the allowed number of students per iteration of vaccine delivery has been met.

 ```
-Student 57 has been vaccinated and is waiting for antibody test
+Student 57 is waiting for antibody test
 ```
 This means that the student has been vaccinated, and is waiting to know if the vaccine was successful or not.